 The mail this week included a short printed newsletter from a local real estate agent.
 She always includes a chatty page about family and seasonal activities.
 It is all very heart-warming and she’s a lovely woman.

 But!
 One! short! page!
-Had 16 exclamation points!
+Had 16 exclamation marks!
 In two sections, there were four in four sentences!
 In another, there were six!
 I felt quite breathless reading all the excitement!

 Not to pick on real estate agents again (as I may have in Is anything stunning when everything is?), but is anything truly exciting if everything is?